Skobyn/apex-insights-web/memory-bank/progress.md

 *   Need to define the specific structure and content for new landing pages (beyond the first one).
 *   Need details on the required modifications for the testimonial cards.
 *   Need the specific social media links and desired locations.
-*   AI Agent Workshop page requires specific details (agenda, bios, links).
+*   AI Agent Workshop page requires specific details (agenda, bios, links, countdown date) to be finalized.